Prospective Student FAQ

 Does the AFAA offer accommodations?

-We are pleased to provide a list of accommodations upon request; in the meantime, refer to the following links:
+We are pleased to provide a list of accommodations upon request; also, refer to the following links:

-- Off Campus Accommodations Search Care of King’s College and Saint Mary’s University
+- Off Campus Accommodations search: Atlantic School of Theology, King’s College, Saint Mary’s University & Dalhousie University.